 for any $v\in V$, and any $c^0,\ldots,c^n\in \Cc$. } \end{remark}

 \begin{remark}{\rm If $V$ is an AYD module over a Hopf algebra $\Hc$, then its (strong) dual $V^{\circ}$ is naturally an AYD-contra-module \cite{Brze11}, which is, in view of Proposition \ref{prop-classify-AYD}, a left module over $B^{\top}_{AYD}$.
-This leads us to a classification of AYD contra-modules, and has a direct application in cup product in Hopf-cyclic cohomology.
-This is the ground for a detailed discussion in the upcoming paper \cite{RangSutl-VI}. }\end{remark}
+This leads us to a classification of AYD contra-modules, and has a direct application in cup products in Hopf-cyclic cohomology.
+This is the ground for a detailed discussion in an upcoming paper \cite{RangSutl-VI}. }\end{remark}

 \begin{remark}{\rm We finally note that the topological Hopf-cyclic cohomology is a natural generalization of the algebraic one.
-Any (countable dimensional) algebraic Hopf algebra $H$, and any (countable dimensional) algebraic SAYD module $V$ over $H$ can be topologized with the strict inductive limit topology \cite{Treves-book} (the natural topology \cite[Appendix 2]{BonnFlatGersPinc94}).
+Any (countable dimensional) algebraic Hopf algebra $H$, and any (countable dimensional) algebraic SAYD module $V$ over $H$ can be topologized with the strict inductive limit topology \cite{Treves-book} (the natural topology \cite[Appdx.
+2]{BonnFlatGersPinc94}).
 In this case, the algebraic and the topological Hopf-cyclic complexes coincide, \cite[Prop.
 A.2.7(ii)]{BonnFlatGersPinc94}. }\end{remark}